Get Outdoors program logo with link to the website home page.

-We are so glad that you joined us for the 17th year of Get Outdoors (GO) York!, an exciting program of activities that encourages children and their families to get outdoors and get moving this summer.
-You’ll search for thirty “portals” — wooden posts, each with an etching plate — that are hidden in local and state parks around York County.
-This year, you can GO and Choose an Adventure! as you follow clues to find portals featuring equipment you might use, fun places to visit, and transportation you could hop on to get there.
-See below to find out how to get started on your adventure!
+We are so glad that you joined us for the 18th year of Get Outdoors (GO) York!, an exciting program of activities that encourages children and their families to get outdoors and get moving this summer.
+You’ll search for thirty “markers” — wooden posts, each with an etching plate — that are hidden in local and state parks around York County.
+This year, you can GO and Color Our World! as you follow clues to find markers featuring different colors, places to see color, and things that use color.
+See below to find out how you can get started on your journey!

-In addition to finding portals outdoors this summer, you’ll discover that Adventure Begins at Your Library!
-Visit any York County Library to check out and read books about any of the portals.
-You’ll improve your reading and learning skills, and you can earn rewards from the library for recording your reading minutes in the Beanstack app.
-GO York! and York County Libraries events count as 20 minutes each, so be sure to log them to earn amazing prizes.
-Learn more about the hundreds of free library programs planned just for you at yorklibraries.org/summerquest
+In addition to finding markers outdoors this summer, you’ll discover many other ways you can Color Our World!
+Visit any York County Library to check out and read books about any of the markers.
+You'll improve your reading and learning skills, and you can earn virtual badges from the library for recording your reading and activities in the Beanstack app.
+Each badge earns you a reward — log three hikes to earn the GO & Color Our World! badge and participation prize.
+Also, you can log all 30 hikes for a chance to win even more prizes!
+Learn more about the hundreds of free library programs planned just for you at yorklibraries.org/summerquest.

 Most of all, we want you to Get Outdoors, have fun, and Choose an Adventure!